kwame-mintah/terraform-aws-machine-learning-pipeline/README.md

 # Terraform AWS Machine Learning Pipeline

 The main purpose of this repository is to create resources needed for Machine Learning within AWS.
 And to have a better understanding of Machine Learning Operations (MLOps).
-You can find notes made while learning in my [notes-md](https://github.com/kwame-mintah/notes-md).
+Notes can be found in my [notes-md](https://github.com/kwame-mintah/notes-md) repository.

 ## Development